gethuman/pancakes/README.md

 pancakes
 ========

+**NOTE** - This is a work in progress and should not be used right now

 Flexible, full-stack JavaScript framework.
-A work in progress that should be ignored for now.
 Hoping to have an awesome lib in place by mid-2014.